andrew-ge-wu/Site/CircuitWall/content/articles/kafka-multi-dc.md

 ***

-The multi dc topics come up usually because of two reasons:
+The multi-datacenter topic come up usually because of two reasons:

 * Your business now expanded into another part of the world.
-* You need reliability more than performance (to some degree).
+* You need reliability more than pure performance (to some degree).

-I will skip the single DC setup here, as you probably can read upon in basically all
+I will skip the single DC setup here, as you can read upon in basically any
 <a href="http://{{< relref "kafka-basics.md" >}}">kafka introduction documents</a>.

-I consider failure is partition(s) offline and it may be caused by:
+When comes to multi-datacenter setup there are, in my opinion, there are three major aspects during normal operations and when disaster strikes to consider:

+* Consistency: If datacenter fails, will there be data lose when switched to the other datacenter?
+* Availability: Will failure of one datacenter cause partitions offline? this may caused by
     * No in sync replica available.
     * Zookeeper cluster cannot form a quorum and can not elect new leaders.
     * Brokers not available.
+* Performance: What is the latency and/or throughput characteristics?

 This is given that the producer receives confirmation of message been written and this is highly related to consistency and performance. acks=